BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 **David Pereira:** Because if it's rational, then you are relying on luck.
 The person needs to understand. rationalize and use it.
 But if it's natural, they just go and use it.
 That's the reason that some apps becomes, became so popular.
 For example, Tinder swipe right or left, and then you may have a match or not.
 And it's a very simple app, but it became popular because it became natural the way it is.
 So the core is let's not start bloating our product.
 Let's focus on a problem worth solving and solve it in a good way.
 But not everyone is so excited about this stage of growing the problem, understanding and solving it better, making it more natural instead of rational.

-**Bill Raymond AI:** And we talked a lot about the role of the product manager taking on some of this, but really the entire team needs to be involved, don't they?
+**Bill Raymond:** And we talked a lot about the role of the product manager taking on some of this, but really the entire team needs to be involved, don't they?

 **David Pereira:** Yes, of course, I'm talking about product manager, but if you remember the beginning I said, uncovers what creates value and lead the teams to create value.
 And what I say, we don't need separated roles of product managers and product owners.
 That entails that software engineers are part of the problem understanding and the solution definition.